nene-hana/data-analysis-projects/WORLD-FESTIVAL-DATA-ANALYSIS/README.md

 # World Festivals Dataset 🎋🎆🎊
 (Pandas Beginner Data Analysis)

-This project is a beginner-friendly data analysis task using a small, curated **World Festivals Dataset**.
+This project is a beginner-friendly data analysis task using a small, curated **World Festivals Dataset**..
 It demonstrates how to use **Pandas** for data exploration, querying, filtering, sorting, manipulation, and generating basic insights.
 This analysis is designed to build foundational data analysis skills through a realistic and clean dataset that is easy to understand.